bleengrue23/bots/README.md

 <img src="Images/makeSure.png" width="700" />

 First, as displayed in the environment pane for your function **make sure that your function's file and the node folder are in main Lambda folder**, not a sub-folder with your .zip file's name.
-If the are in your zipped file folder's name, you can simply drag them into the main folder with your mouse.
+If they are in your zipped file folder's name, you can simply drag them into the main folder with your mouse.

-The second thing you will likely need to edit is the handler field.  **The handler field must contain the name of your node.js file (WeatherAPIcall in our case), followed by the name of the internal function Lambda is supposed to call (getWeather)."
+The second thing you will likely need to edit is the handler field.  **The handler field must contain the name of your node.js file (WeatherAPIcall in our case), followed by the name of the internal function Lambda is supposed to call (getWeather)."**

 With these two fields appropriately set, we can move on to the next step.